“No, it's just a scratch.”

 You cut your finger.
-Your sister wants you to put some medicine on it to make sure that it doesn't get infected, but you don't think that's necessary because you only cut yourself a little bit.
-You say:
+Your sister wants you to put some medicine on it to make sure that it doesn't get infected.
+You say this because it's only a little cut and you don't think that's necessary.

 No, it's just a scratch.

 When you get hurt or cut, you usually check to see if the cut is deep.
-If it's not, you can use the phrase "It's just a scratch".
+If it's not, you can use this phrase.

 Talk about something that's not very important, not interesting, not a big problem, or not hard with the word "just".
 For example: